kpoilly/RAG-experiments/README.md

 ## 💡 Overview of Functioning (Advanced RAG)

 ***Note on Smart & Dynamic Ingestion:*** *The document indexing process runs **automatically when the RAG service starts**.
 It can also be triggered at any time via an API endpoint (`/ingest`).
 This allows you to update your reference documents (in the `data/` folder) while the service is running.
-The assistant will benefit from the new knowledge in real-time, without any interruption or restart needed.*
+The assistant will benefit from the new knowledge in real-time, without any interruption or restart needed.
+The system detects added, modified, or deleted files to update only what is necessary.*

 The core of the system is enhancing information retrieval for the LLM.

 1.  **Indexing:** Documents are split into chunks and converted into **embeddings** (vectors).
+These vectors, along with document metadata, are stored in a **PostgreSQL** database using the **PGVector** extension.
 2.  **Query Expansion :** Before searching, the user's original question is sent to an LLM to generate several alternative versions.
 This technique helps overcome the limitations of keyword or semantic search by exploring different formulations of the same intent, thus casting a wider net to find the most relevant documents.
 3.  **Advanced Contextual Retrieval:** The search uses **Hybrid Embedding**, which combines:
     * **Semantic search** (understanding meaning).